tf2classic/TF2CDownloader/README.md

 # TF2CDownloader
 Simple script for downloading and extracting TF2Classic quickly, simply, and efficiently.

+Requires no third-party libraries except for Rich.
+If you want to compile, you'll need to install python3-rich on Debian/Ubuntu, or get it through PIP on Windows.

 Won't function right unless it's compiled by PyInstaller, as it uses a variable only supplied to it by PyInstaller.
 This is for finding the third-party binaries packed into the executable.

 In the Binaries folder of the repository, Aria2 and its relevant dependencies are extracted from: https://github.com/q3aql/aria2-static-builds (aria2-1.36.0-win-64bit-build2.7z)